Chamber music: Chamber music and society in the 19th century

 The ascendance of the piano, and of symphonic composition, was not merely a matter of preference; it was also a matter of ideology.
 In the 1860s, a schism grew among romantic musicians over the direction of music.
 Many composers tend to express their romantic persona through their works.
 By the time, these chamber works are not necessarily dedicated for any specific dedicatee.
-Famous chamber works such as Fanny Mendelssohn D minor Piano Trio, Ludwig van Beethoven's Trio in E-flat major, and Franz Schubert's Piano Quintet in A major are all highly personal.
+Famous chamber works such as Fanny Hensel's Piano Trio in D minor, Ludwig van Beethoven's Trio in E-flat major, and Franz Schubert's Piano Quintet in A major are all highly personal.
 Liszt and Richard Wagner led a movement that contended that "pure music" had run its course with Beethoven, and that new, programmatic forms of music–in which music created "images" with its melodies–were the future of the art.
 The composers of this school had no use for chamber music.
 Opposing this view was Johannes Brahms and his associates, especially the powerful music critic Eduard Hanslick.
 This War of the Romantics shook the artistic world of the period, with vituperative exchanges between the two camps, concert boycotts, and petitions.

 Although amateur playing thrived throughout the 19th century, this was also a period of increasing professionalization of chamber music performance.
 Professional quartets began to dominate the chamber music concert stage.
 The Hellmesberger Quartet, led by Joseph Hellmesberger, and the Joachim Quartet, led by Joseph Joachim, debuted many of the new string quartets by Brahms and other composers.
 Another famous quartet player was Vilemina Norman Neruda, also known as Lady Hallé.
 Indeed, during the last third of the century, women performers began taking their place on the concert stage: an all-women string quartet led by Emily Shinner, and the Lucas quartet, also all women, were two notable examples.

+Meanwhile in the New World parlour music was a its high point in the late 19th century.